vaersaagod/geomate/README.md

-GeoMate also provides a helper to build a site switcher, the `craft.geomate.getSiteLinks` template variable, and some twig functions, `addOverrideParam` and `addRedirectParam`, to add the necessary parameters to ensure that GeoMate picks up that the user has selected a spesific site.
+GeoMate also provides a helper to build a site switcher, the `craft.geomate.getSiteLinks` template variable, and some twig functions, `addOverrideParam` and `addRedirectParam`, to add the necessary parameters to ensure that GeoMate picks up that the user has selected a specific site.

 There's quite a few config settings that can be used to tweak stuff, so make sure you read through it to get an idea of what the defaults are, and how you can use them to your needs.